Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 - `num_epochs: 4`: Iterates through the entire dataset 4 times.
 More epochs can lead to better adaptation but risk overfitting
 - `optimizer: adamw_bnb_8bit`: Uses 8-bit AdamW optimizer (from bitsandbytes library) for memory efficiency
 - `lr_scheduler: cosine`: Learning rate follows a cosine curve, starting at the specified rate and gradually decreasing to near zero
-- `learning_rate: 0.0002`: Starting learning rate.
+- `learning_rate: 0.0002`: Starting learning rate<sup>(4)</sup>.
 This is relatively standard for LoRA fine-tuning

-<sup>(3)</sup> *[Gradient accumulation](https://colab.research.google.com/drive/102AQrQf0YJqWTGH0aKDnmZXftSHTQNS_?usp=sharing){:target="_blank" rel="noopener"} is a technique to avoid running out of VRAM during training.
+<sup>(3)</sup> *[gradient accumulation](https://colab.research.google.com/drive/102AQrQf0YJqWTGH0aKDnmZXftSHTQNS_?usp=sharing){:target="_blank" rel="noopener"} is a technique to avoid running out of VRAM during training.
 Normally, the model weights are updated after every batch using the calculated gradients.
 With gradient accumulation, instead of updating immediately, the gradients are accumulated (summed) over multiple batches.
 The model weights are only updated after a specified number of iterations.
 This allows training with larger effective batch sizes without requiring additional memory.*

+<sup>(4)</sup> is a hyperparameter that controls how quickly the model learns.
+Finding correct value [can be difficult](https://bigghis.github.io/AI-appunti/guide/optimizations/learning_rate.html?highlight=learning%20rate#learning-rate){:target="_blank" rel="noopener"} .

 #### Training Efficiency Settings